Board of Directors

 Andrew S. Duff became chairman and chief executive officer of Piper Jaffray Companies following completion of our spin-off from U.S. Bancorp on December 31, 2003.
 He also has served as chairman of our broker-dealer subsidiary since 2003, as chief executive officer of our broker-dealer subsidiary since 2000.
 Duff joined the Piper Jaffray institutional fixed income sales department in 1980 and was promoted to manager of institutional sales and trading in 1994.
 He then served as president of the individual investor services and capital markets areas until 1996.
 From 1996 through 2003, Duff served as president of Piper Jaffray and vice chair of U.S. Bancorp for the wealth management group from 1999 through 2003.

-Duff holds a bachelor's degree in economics from Tufts University in Medford, Mass., and attended the Advanced Executive Program at the J.L.
-Kellogg Graduate School of Management at Northwestern University.
+Duff holds a bachelor's degree in economics from Tufts University in Medford, Mass., and attended the Advanced Executive Program at the Kellogg School of Management at Northwestern University.

 Duff currently serves on the board of directors of the Securities Industry and Financial Markets Association (SIFMA), the University of St. Thomas board of trustees and the University of St. Thomas Opus College of Business strategic board of governors.
-He is the president of the Walker Art Center board of trustees, a member of the board of directors of Arctic Cat Inc. and an advisor to the board of directors of Great Clips, Inc.
+He is a longstanding member of the Walker Art Center board of trustees, a member of the board of directors of Arctic Cat Inc. and an advisor to the board of directors of Great Clips, Inc.

 Addison Piper retired from Piper Jaffray effective at the end of 2006, having served as vice chairman of Piper Jaffray Companies since the completion of the firm's spin-off from U.S. Bancorp on December 31, 2003.
 He worked for Piper Jaffray from 1969 through 2006, serving as assistant equity syndicate manager, director of securities trading and director of sales and marketing, before serving as chief executive officer from 1983 to 2000 and as chairman from 1988 to 2003.
 From 1998 through August 11, 2006, Piper also had responsibility for our venture and private capital fund activities.